Thought-provoking. Controversial. Captivating. Powerful.

 “I suppose a fire that burns that bright is not meant to last.”

 In the acknowledgements, Veronica Roth tells her readers to “be brave” and I do think a lot of the story revolves around bravery, weaving in moments of tremendous courage in its plot twists.
 Brave choices.
 Brave sacrifices.
 Brave abandon.
-I liked this thematic framework and was really moved by her words on bravery at the story’s conclusion… I would say it brought me to tears, but I was already shedding them at that point.
+I liked this thematic framework and was really moved by her words on bravery at the story’s conclusion… I would say it brought me to tears, but I was already reading blurry eyed at that point.
 And perhaps, taking a cue from Dauntless, Veronica Roth’s intent was to be brave in how she ended the story.
 Personally, I DO NOT mind endings that are emblematic, especially in the dystopian genre where happy endings are not a fair expectation, I just honestly didn’t think her choices were necessary.

 “There are so many ways to be brave in this world.
 Sometimes bravery involves laying down your life for something bigger than yourself, or for someone else.
 Sometimes it involves giving up everything you have ever known, or everyone you have ever loved, for the sake of something greater.